lordya/ugcvid/Docs/Story 1.4_ Stripe Checkout Integration.md

 ## **Story**

 * As a User
-* I want to purchase a credit package via Stripe
+* I want to purchase a credit package cryptomus OR paypal
 * so that I can add funds to my account

 ## **Acceptance Criteria (ACs)**

 1. "Buy Credits" page created with package options (e.g., 10 credits for $15).
-2. Stripe Checkout session integration implemented.
+2. Checkout session integration implemented.
-3. Stripe Webhook handler implemented to verify payment success.
+3. Webhook handler implemented to verify payment success.
 4. Webhook automatically inserts a PURCHASE record into transactions table (updating user balance).

 ## **Tasks / Subtasks**